-- 5. To authorize the Directors to fix the remuneration of Auditors - 6.
-To elect members of the Audit Committee. - 7.
-To disclose the remuneration of Managers.
+- "That Mr. Hubert Fabri who is 71 years old be reelected as a Director of the Company" and - "That Mr. Peter Eguasa who is 72 years old be reelected as a Director of the Company" - 4.
+To authorize the Directors to fix the remuneration of the Auditors - 5.
+To elect members of the Audit Committee - 6.
+To disclose the remuneration of Managers

-SPECIAL BUSINESS:
+SPECIAL BUSINESS